pquinter/fisim/README.md

 1. Balance cash flow.
    - Negative cash flow acumulates as debt.
-   - Positive cash flow is distributed among assets.
+   - Positive cash flow is available to be distributed among assets.
 2. Invest in pre-tax assets.
 3. Tax revenues.
-4. Distribute cash flow among assets.
+4. Distribute cash flow, by investing in assets or paying off debt.
 5. Grow assets.
 6. Add inflation to expenses.